In this article...

 A claimant against a probate estate has the option to file a claim with the representative, with the court, or with both.
 Because the probate court will charge a filing fee, many claimants choose to file the claim first with the representative and only later file the claim with the court if the representative rejects ("disallows") the claim.

-In order to disallow a claim that has only been filed with the representative, the representative should mail notice to the claimant of the representative's intent to disallow the claim.
+To disallow a claim that has only been filed with the representative, the representative should mail notice to the claimant of the representative's intent to disallow the claim.
 The claimant will then have two months from the date of the notice to file the claim with the probate court.
 If the claimant fails to file the claim with the court within this timeframe, the claim will be barred.

 Once claims have been allowed by the representative or proven at trial, they will be classified based on priority.
 There are seven classes of claims.
-If the estate has enough money to pay all of the claims against it, the classes are irrelevant because all claims will be paid in full.
-If the state is insolvent (i.e. it does not have enough money to pay all claims), the classes of claims will be paid in order of priority.
+If the estate has enough money to pay all the claims against it, the classes are irrelevant because all claims will be paid in full.
+If the state is insolvent (i.e., it does not have enough money to pay all claims), the classes of claims will be paid in order of priority.

 Each class of claims must be paid in full before any money is allocated to the next class of claims.
-If there is some money to allocate to a particular class, but not enough to pay all of the claims in the class, the money attributed to the class will be spread among all of the claims in the class pro rata.
+If there is some money to allocate to a particular class but not enough to pay all of the claims in the class, the money attributed to the class will be spread among all of the claims in the class pro-rata.
 This means that each claim in the class will each receive the same percentage of payment from the estate.
-The bottom line is that, if the estate is insolvent, a claim has a higher chance of being paid in full the higher the priority of its class.
+The bottom line is that if the estate is insolvent, a claim has a higher chance of being paid in full the higher the priority of its class.

 The seven classes of claims are as follows: